 - availability of usage statistics for evaluation purposes

-Gifts of money to be used for the purchase of library materials are welcomed.
+Gifts of money to be used for the purchase of library resources are welcomed.
 Donors considering such gifts should consult with the library director.

-As a small college library, it is not part of our mission to keep materials in perpetuity.
+As a small college library, it is not part of our mission to keep resources in perpetuity.
 Instead, we support current curriculum and limited research needs.
 As part of this mission, the library staff engages in collection management.
-This includes the replacement of worn materials, the withdrawal of outdated or infrequently used materials, and the addition of second copies of highly-used materials.
+This includes the withdrawal of outdated or infrequently used resources, and the addition of additional copies or expanded licensing of highly-used resources.

 General Criteria for De-Selection

-In order to maintain a relevant and useful collection, materials will be reviewed annually for possible withdrawal from the collection.
-If an item is 20 years old or older and has not circulated in the past 5 years, it will be removed from the collection unless a compelling reason to keep it is presented.
-Additionally, items will be removed from the collection for one or more of the following reasons:
+In order to maintain a relevant and useful collection, resources will be reviewed annually for possible withdrawal from the collection.
+If an item is 20 years old or older and has not been used in the past 5 years, it may be removed from the collection unless a compelling reason to keep it is presented.
+Additionally, items may be removed from the collection for one or more of the following reasons:

 Titles outside the collecting scope of the library